xvandervort/scolh/README.md

   quit
 ```

 The above exits the shell.
-Don't ask me why it's not "exit."
+Don't ask why it's not "exit."
 It's just not (so far).

 ## Development